The internet is a marvel of modern technology, connecting people and information across the globe. But have you ever wondered how it actually works?

 Modern TCP/IP networks use four distinct layers in order to transmit data, and that data always moves from one layer to the next.

-- First, there's the application layer, which is responsible for interfacing with computer applications such as web browsers and email clients.
+- The application layer: responsible for interfacing with computer applications such as web browsers and email clients.

-- Second, there's the transport layer.
-This layer is where the Transmission Control Protocol (TCP) goes to work dividing data into packets (and, on the receiving end, it reassembles that data).
+- The transport layer: where the Transmission Control Protocol (TCP) goes to work dividing data into packets (and, on the receiving end, it reassembles that data).

-- Third, we have the internet layer, where the Internet Protocol (IP) assigns address information and determines the route the data will take.
+- The internet layer: where the Internet Protocol (IP) assigns address information and determines the route the data will take.

-- Finally, we have the network layer, wherein physical hardware actually carries the data via wire, fiber, radio etc.
+- The network layer: physical hardware actually carries the data via wire, fiber, radio etc.